Ukraine: World War II

-Following the Invasion of Poland in September 1939, German and Soviet troops divided the territory of Poland.
+Following the invasion of Poland in September 1939, German and Soviet troops divided the territory of Poland.
 Thus, Eastern Galicia and Volhynia with their Ukrainian population became part of Ukraine.
 For the first time in history, the nation was united.
 Further territorial gains were secured in 1940, when the Ukrainian SSR incorporated the northern and southern districts of Bessarabia, Northern Bukovina, and the Hertsa region from the territories the USSR forced Romania to cede, though it handed over the western part of the Moldavian Autonomous Soviet Socialist Republic to the newly created Moldavian SSR.
-These territorial gains of the USSR were internationally recognized by the Paris peace treaties of 1947.
+These territorial gains of the USSR were internationally recognised by the Paris peace treaties of 1947.

 German armies invaded the Soviet Union on 22 June 1941, initiating nearly four years of total war.
 The Axis initially advanced against desperate but unsuccessful efforts of the Red Army.
 In the battle of Kyiv, the city was acclaimed as a "Hero City", because of its fierce resistance.
 More than 600,000 Soviet soldiers (or one-quarter of the Soviet Western Front) were killed or taken captive there, with many suffering severe mistreatment.
 After its conquest, most of the Ukrainian SSR was organised within the Reichskommissariat Ukraine, with the intention of exploiting its resources and eventual German settlement.
 Some western Ukrainians, who had only joined the Soviet Union in 1939, hailed the Germans as liberators, but that did not last long as the Nazis made little attempt to exploit dissatisfaction with Stalinist policies.
-Instead, the Nazis preserved the collective-farm system, carried out genocidal policies against Jews, deported millions of people to work in Germany, and began a depopulation program to prepare for German colonisation.
+Instead, the Nazis preserved the collective-farm system, carried out genocidal policies against Jews, deported millions of people to work in Germany, and began a depopulation programme to prepare for German colonisation.
 They blockaded the transport of food on the Dnieper River.